lsaravia/SpeciesRankSurface/Notes.md

 correct rate of type I error if, across the simulations, the rejection rate is approximately equal to the signifi- cance level a used to make the statistical decision.

+1. Rosindell J, Cornell SJ (2007) Species–area relationships from a spatially explicit neutral model in an infinite landscape.
+Ecol Lett 10: 586–595. doi:10.1111/j.1461-0248.2007.01050.x.

+The species–area exponent z relating to the power law S μ Az is a key quantity for ecologists, but existing studies give apparently inconsistent predictions of how z should behave under the neutrality assumption.
+Zillio et al. (2005) predict that z does not vary with m provided that m is small, whereas the formulae of Durrett & Levin (1996) predict that z should vary weakly with m.
+Hubbell (2001, p.
+188) produces a diagram showing how z should vary strongly with the Ôfundamental biodiversity numberÕ h 1⁄4 2Jm for his patch model.
+Chave et al. (2002) show that z varies with spatial scale and can take realistic values, but only investigate SARs for h 1⁄4 5.
+All these existing studies use biphasic SARs to identify
+z.
+We hope to resolve these differences by identifying z as the gradient in the central phase of our triphasic model.
+We show how the value of z from our model can take any value between 0 and 1 and is a simple function of m alone, independent of the other model parameters.